 It is heartwarming to see those on the right fight efforts to restore civil asset forfeiture in Mississippi.
 “Conservatives rightly understand that private property rights are the bedrock of a free society, and the bar must be high for a government to seize property from its citizens and transfer ownership to the state through forfeiture litigation,” reads a letter from a coalition of conservative groups opposed to an attempt by Republican State Rep. Mark Baker to reinstate the practice in the Magnolia State.

 It is vital that Americans respect and have pride in local law enforcement officials.
 But that respect cuts both ways.
-Police officers of good will must step away from this discreditable procedure and strongly speak out against the abuse of civil rights that is inevitable when policing degenerates into a naked cash grab.We value your comments!
-Please weigh in on our comment section below.
+Police officers of good will must step away from this discreditable procedure and strongly speak out against the abuse of civil rights that is inevitable when policing degenerates into a naked cash grab.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com